Skip to main content

 • Will this development affect property values?

 Studies on this topic find that wind turbines generally do not have any widespread, long-term impact on property values.
 The construction of a wind farm close (~1 mile) to residences in more populated areas can have a short-term impact on property values, however rural wind farms such as this one see no impact.
-The closest year-round residence to the project is greater than 1 km from any of the proposed turbine locations.
+The closest year-round residence to the Project, is greater than 1 km from any of the proposed turbine location.

 • Why choose this location?